haron-murumba/airbnb-clone-project/README.md

 What it is: Integrates secure third-party payment gateways like Stripe or PayPal.
 Why it's important: Offloads the responsibility of handling financial transactions to trusted services, ensuring PCI compliance and reducing fraud risk.

+CI/CD Pipeline

+CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the process of building, testing, and deploying code.
+This ensures that new features and fixes are integrated seamlessly, bugs are caught early, and deployments are consistent and reliable.

+Why CI/CD is Important

+Automated Testing: Ensures code quality by automatically running tests on every commit or pull request.

+Faster Development: Speeds up the development lifecycle by reducing manual steps and human error.

+Reliable Deployments: Automatically deploys updates to staging or production environments, making the release process efficient and repeatable.

+Tools Used

+GitHub Actions: Automates workflows such as running tests and deploying code when changes are pushed.

+Docker: Creates containerized environments for consistent development, testing, and deployment.

+(Optional) Heroku / Vercel / AWS: Used for hosting and deploying the application.